 When topping the pie with the third of pastry dough that's left, make a hole in the middle.
 Insert a "chimney" by rolling a piece of parchment baking paper or aluminium foil to let any air escape during baking.

 Then brush over with the 4th egg yolk to ensure a lovely pie glaze.
+You could just brush over with milk like I often do in these cheese scones, but for the best shine, the egg yolk makes all the difference.

 Can I Use Puff Pastry for the Pie Base?